isomerpages/imh-ac/_frequently-asked-questions/For Professionals.md

 <p><strong>Q: What is the commitment level for professionals who are part of the network? </strong>
 <br>A: Commitment level differs depending on the specific research and/or
 training activities you signed up for.
-Please find more information about specific AC activities on our website.
+Please find more information about specific AC activities programmes on our website.
 Be assured that you are not obligated to participate in any of our programmes.</p>
 <p><strong>Q: I am a professional who is not working in the Autism field.
 Can I still join the professionals network and participate in the programmes? </strong>
-<br>A: Rest assured that not all programmes conducted by the Autism Collaborative
+<br>A: Rest assured that not all programmes conducted by AC require prior
-require prior expertise in the autism field.
-Professionals who wish to learn more about Autism Spectrum Disorder (ASD) are welcome to participate in training programmes.
+expertise in the autism field.
+Professionals who wish to learn more about Autism Spectrum Disorder are welcome to participate in training programmes.
 However, certain programmes may require participants to be equipped with certain knowledge and experience.
 To find out if the specific programmes are suitable for you, please refer to the eligibility criteria of the programme before registering your interest.
 Alternatively, you may join our professionals network and we will contact you when there are programmes you are eligible for.</p>
 <p><strong>Q: How many years of experience in the ASD field is required for me to participate in the programmes? </strong>
 <br>A: There is a wide variety of programmes that are available to professionals
 of differing expertise.
 Please refer to the eligibility criteria of each